 Presenter: Brian Fogarty

-The workshop is designed for individuals with experience using linear regression in other statistical software (e.g., Stata, SPSS) and want to learn how to run linear regression models in R. Further, it is assumed that individuals have a basic understanding of R. The workshop is open to undergraduate students, graduate students, faculty, and staff.
-Although the workshop uses social science data, people from other disciplines are welcome to attend.
+The workshop is designed for individuals with experience using generalized linear regression in other statistical software (e.g., Stata, SPSS) and who want to learn how to run generalized linear regression models in R. Further, it is assumed that individuals have a basic understanding of R. We will also be using R Markdown, but it is not critical for learning the material.

-This workshop will be offered on Zoom.
+This workshop will be offered in-person in Hesburgh Library.
 There is a limit of 15 participants for this workshop.
 Register Now!

 More details about the workshop can be found here.